Line 6 HX Stomp Review

 Inputs and Outputs

 The HX Stomp includes the standard quarter-inch stereo TRS in and out for hooking up instruments and other pedals, plugging into amps, or sending a balanced signal to FOH sound systems.
+These inputs and outputs are preconfigured to take instrument level, but this can be switched to line level in the Stomp’s global settings.

 The headphone output can be configured as a separate send, and the HX Stomp also receives and sends MIDI.
 There’s a USB out for using the Stomp as an audio interface (more on that below) and for updating your firmware.
 New updates are frequently being released by Line 6, so I'd recommend updating, at least a few times a year.
+There’s also downloadable firmware included for importing IRs and managing your patches.

 Read more: Helix and HX series download page